 Posts Tagged ‘Improv’

-The Magnet Theater is excited to announce that we are now accepting applications for the next round of MAGNET SKETCH TEAMS, which will run from September 29th through December.
+The Magnet Theater is excited to announce that we are now accepting applications for the next round of MAGNET SKETCH TEAMS, which will run from February 2nd through June 1st.

 Each sketch team will write and perform a show approximately every 3 weeks.
 Shows will take place Sunday nights at 7:30 pm.
 Completion of (or current enrollment in) Sketch Writing Level 2 is required to apply.
 Exceptions may be made for anyone currently performing on a Megawatt or Team Performance team.